 For IV sedation, you will not be able to drive as well as several other activities (like strenuous exercise, drinking alcohol, or signing legal documents), you will need to wait for 24 hours.

 This is how long these sedatives can stay in the body.
 You may still feel groggy and lethargic following your appointment and we suggest that you go home to get some rest and avoid much of any activity for the rest of the day.
 The best thing to do is to sleep it off.

 You will need to arrange for someone to drive you to and from your appointment as well as monitor you for the rest of the day if you are receiving these deeper forms of sedation.
 This is ultimately for your and others’ safety.

 Q: Can Children Receive Dental Sedation?

 A: Absolutely!
-Children make great candidates for dental sedation because fearing the dentist is a common thing to experience as a child.
+Children make great candidates for dental sedation because fearing our dentist in Baltimore is a common thing to experience as a child.

 Some children have more severe cases of dental anxiety or phobias and dental sedation helps to relax them, reduces their stress and anxiety, and makes the appointment run a lot smoother and more efficiently so the dentist can spend more time working on the child’s teeth and less time trying to get them to sit still or understand that there’s nothing to worry about.

 Children can be candidates for all forms of sedation but this is on an individual basis, as the deeper the form of sedation is, the greater the associated risks are.
 In general, dental sedation is extremely safe when administered by a qualified professional dentist.